 Basically, you can paint any wooden floor.
 You can paint engineered or solid, and any wood species.
-However, you should never paint a glossy wooden floor because it loses its elegance.
+However, avoid painting a glossy wooden floor because it loses its elegance.

-When painting floors it is important to get it right the first time.
+When painting floors, it is important to get it right the first time.
 Therefore, before painting, plan to test paint a small hidden part of the room like under the couch area.
-To test paint, prepare the floor as you would if you are painting the entire floor then paint it.
-Then after 24 hours, check if the paint has any streaks or has peeled off.
+To test paint, prepare the floor as you would when painting the entire floor, then paint it.
+After 24 hours, check if the paint has any streaks or has peeled off.
 If the floor has issues, then you should get a professional to do it.

 Buying Hardwood Flooring Paint

-Initially, only buy a small quantity of paint for test painting the floor to see how well it receives the paint.
-Look specifically for paint manufactured for wooden floors.
+Initially, only buy a small quantity of paint to test the floor to see how well it blends with the paint.
+Use paint manufactured for wooden floors.
 You can buy paint with polyurethane.
 In case it is not available, then you should apply polyurethane coats.
-Also, when buying paint, consider whether you want to paint with a glossy or dull sheen or you can consider a paint that is in between the two.
-More so, look for a quality paint that will last long and don’t compromise on the quality.
-Noteworthy, with a good quality paint you may need to apply only one coat of paint.
+Also, when buying paint, consider whether you want to paint with a glossy or dull sheen, or you can consider a paint between the two.
+More so, look for quality paint that will last long and don’t compromise on the quality.
+Noteworthy, with good quality paint, you may need to apply only one coat of paint.

 In addition to that, there are a variety of hardwood floor paint colors.
-Therefore, choose a paint color to match other elements of your interior decor like your furniture, curtains, and walls.
+Therefore, choose a paint color that matches other elements of your interior decor like your furniture, curtains, and walls.

 The amount of paint you buy depends on the thickness level of the paint, the size of the area you are painting, and the number of coats you will apply.
-For a figure to work with to do your cost estimations, you can estimate that you will use a gallon for every 350 square feet.
+For a figure to work with to estimate your cost, you can estimate using a gallon for every 350 square feet.

 How to Paint Hardwood Floors

-Hardwood floors require tough paints and not the standard paints.
+- Hardwood floors require tough paints and not standard paints.
 As such, you should use a water-based porch or oil-based porch with floor enamels.
-However, these have limited color options and you may have to use trim enamels which you can find at a local paint store for different color options.
+However, these have limited color options, and you may have to use trim enamels which you can find at a local paint store for different color options.

-If you are satisfied with the test results, now you can apply the paint to the whole floor.
+- If you are satisfied with the test results, now you can apply the paint to the whole floor.
 Your floor will require a primer if it is bare before painting the floor.
-Be sure to match the primer color with the color of the paint you intend to use to avoid many paint coats.
+To avoid many paint coats, be sure to match the primer color with the paint you intend to use.
 For best results, the paint should be applied along and not across the grain.

 Advantages of Painting a Wooden Floor